 Originally encountered in the Hoenn region of Gen III, Hariyama fares well against Dialga, but not as well as Conkeldurr or even Machamp.
 This pure type of combat is readily available, with just two stages, both of which appear quite frequently.
-Counter and Dynamic punch are the moves you will want your Hariyama to know.
+To counter and Dynamic punch are the moves you will want your Hariyama to know.

-The only Mega Evolved Pokémon to make the Top Counter list, Mega Lopunny continues to be the only Fighting-type Mega Pokémon until now.
+The only Mega Evolved Pokémon to make the Top Counter list, Mega Lopunny continues to be the only Fighting-type Mega Pokémon until there.
 Eventually, Mega Lucario, Mega Blaziken, Mega Gallade, Mega Heracross, Mega Medicham, and Mega Mewtwo X will find their way into Pokémon Go, but for now, Mega Lopunny is.
 As a Normal and Combat type, Mega Lopunny has no noticeable resistance or weakness and will empower other combat types in the field.
 Low-blow and Focus explosion are the ideal moveset for this Raid.